 This type of debt issued by the State on behalf of political subdivisions of the State or by the University of Alaska is secured only by revenues derived from the issuing enterprise.
 Revenue Debt is not a general obligation of the State or the University and does not require voter approval.
 Such debt is authorized by law and issued by the University or by the State Bond Committee.
-This type of debt includes International Airports Revenue Bonds, Clean Water and Drinking Water Fund Bonds, various University Revenue Bonds and Notes, and Toll Facilities Revenue Bonds.
-While the State hasn't issued any long-term Clean Water or Drinking Water Fund Revenue Bonds, it does undertake an annual overnight borrowing to provide for operational goals of the Funds.
+This type of debt includes International Airports Revenue Bonds, Clean Water and Drinking Water Fund Revenue Bonds (or Notes), various University Revenue Bonds and Notes, and Toll Facilities Revenue Bonds.
+While the State hasn't issued any long-term Clean Water or Drinking Water Fund Revenue Bonds, it does undertake an annual overnight note borrowing to provide for operational goals of the Funds.

-At June 30, 2022, State Revenue and University Debt was \$497.6 million, as shown in Table 1.1.
+As of June 30, 2024, State Revenue and University Debt was \$456.7 million, as shown in Table 1.1.
+This is a decrease of \$22.4 million from June 30, 2023.
+The decrease is attributed to debt retirement during the fiscal year.